mjfrigaard/dopingdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `dopingdata`
+# dopingdata

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `dopingdata` is to provide datasets from the [United States Anti-Doping Agency](https://en.wikipedia.org/wiki/United_States_Anti-Doping_Agency) for exploration, modeling, and visualizations.
+`dopingdata` contains data from the [United States Anti-Doping Agency](https://en.wikipedia.org/wiki/United_States_Anti-Doping_Agency) for exploration, modeling, and visualizations.
 The datasets in this package are derived from from the [USADA website](https://www.usada.org/) and the [World Anti-Doping Agency (WADA) banned substances list](https://www.wada-ama.org/en/prohibited-list?q=).